Mikescops/mysetup/README.md

 `$ bin/cake i18n extract --paths ./src --output ./src/Locale --extract-core yes --merge no --overwrite`

 Output files will be under `src/Locale/`, as : `{cake,default}.pot`

+### Issues you may have

+1. Deployment script is failing at `PDOException: SQLSTATE[HY000]: General error: 1364 Field 'timeZone' doesn't have a default value` :
+    By default mysql don't allow null default value for fields, so you have to deactivate the security by adding
+    ```
+    [mysqld]
+    sql_mode=''
+    ```
+    in your `/etc/mysql/mysql.conf.d/mysqld.cnf `
+1. I need a domain to use Twitch login.
+    Edit `/etc/apache2/sites-available/mysetup.conf` and add `Servername mysetup.net`.
+    Then in your `/etc/hosts` add `127.0.0.1    mysetup.net` in the list.
+    Make sure you have the correct credentials in your `app.php` file.

 ## Authors